 - A lighting control system can be integrated into a wider home control or home automation system such as AMX, Control4 or Crestron

 - A good lighting control system typically allows control by iPhone, iPad or Android tablet meaning that you have control of all of your home’s lighting in the palm of your hand.
+Version 9 of the Lutron Home+ app added Apple Watch support.

 In order to vary the focal point and mood in a room you need multiple circuits.
 With conventional controls you end up with a large grid of knobs and switches that you manipulate each time you want to recreate a scene.
 A lighting control system does this all for you with programmed scenes that set each individual circuit to a specific light level.
 A single press brings up your “cooking” scene, your “dining” scene, your “party” scene etc.